randonmess/Residual-Network-Image-Classification/README.md

 - Implement a skip connection in your network

 ## Results
-The model acheived a 78% accuracy score on a test set of 120.
+The model acheived a 78% accuracy score on a test set of 120 after 10 epochs.